 Recipe highlights:

-• Fry for 8-10 minutes, turning over half way.
-Done when the internal temperature reaches 165° F.
+- Fry for 8-10 minutes, turning over halfway.
+They are done when the internal temperature reaches 165° F.

-• Transfer to a baking sheet fitted with a cooling rack.
-Place in an a 170° F oven to keep warm.
+- Transfer to a baking sheet fitted with a cooling rack.
+Place in a 170° F oven to keep warm.

-• Detailed instructions are in the recipe card below, which includes directions on how to oven bake and air fry.
+- Detailed instructions are in the recipe card below.
+It includes directions on how to oven bake and air fry.

 Use tapioca starch for a crunchy coating.